Research

 • Participation in two Medical Research Future Fund Models of Care for Sexuality & Gender Diverse People grants;

-• Comparing different models of gender-affirming medical service provision has inter-organisational arrangements commencing;
+• Comparing different models of gender-affirming medical service provision: a range of projects underway and recruiting participants;

-• A ‘whole-of-setting’ model of care for trans and gender diverse people in prison has a literature review underway.
+• A ‘whole-of-setting’ model of care for trans and gender diverse people in prison: a literature review near publication, and preparing to begin recruiting participants.

-• Compare models: MHP and GP gender incongruence assessment and hormone prescription: PhD student study.
+• Compare models: MHP and GP gender incongruence assessment and hormone prescription: ongoing PhD student study recruiting participants and analysing data.

 • Gender Clinic Client Satisfaction Survey: A Medicine Honours student undertook research into client satisfaction at the Gender Clinic in 2003.
-An academic paper is in preparation.
+Data collection continues to be updated and an academic paper is in preparation.

 • The clinic collect samples for genetic research conducted by Prof Vincent Harley at the Hudson Institute for Medical Research.